Unboxed-Software/solana-course/content/token22-on-chain.md

 pub token_program: Interface<'info, token_interface::TokenInterface>,
 ```

 If you'd like to check which token program a token account and mint belongs to in your program logic, you can refer to the owner field on the `AccountInfo` struct.
 The following code will log the owning program's ID.
-You could use this field in a conditional to execute different logic for `spl-token` and `Token Extension Program` accounts.
+You could use this field in a conditional to execute different logic for `spl-token` and `Token Extensions Program` accounts.

 ```rust
 msg!("Token Program Owner: {}", ctx.accounts.token_account.to_account_info().owner);